IEEE Nuclear Science Symposium - Medical Imaging Conference

 development and validation.
 She leads various projects within Geant4, including Low

-Examples, Physics Book and R&D for applications in
+Energy Electromagnetic Physics, and R&D for applications in astrophysics and medical

 physics.
 She launched the Geant4 Training Programme and is active in the domain